(Last Updated on 12/7/2020)

-According to IRS, the Qualified Transportation Fringe Benefit limit will increase from $260 per month to $265 per month in 2019.
-For taxable years beginning in 2019, the monthly limitation under § 132(f)(2)(A) regarding the aggregate fringe benefit exclusion amount for transportation in a commuter highway vehicle and any transit pass is $265.
-The monthly limitation under § 132(f)(2)(B) regarding the fringe benefit exclusion amount for qualified parking is $265.
+As per IRS Revenue Procedure 2020-45, the Qualified Transportation Fringe Benefit limit will remain at $270 per month in 2021.
+The monthly limitation under § 132(f)(2)(A) regarding the aggregate fringe benefit exclusion amount for transportation in a commuter highway vehicle and any transit pass is $270.
+The monthly limitation under § 132(f)(2)(B) regarding the fringe benefit exclusion amount for qualified parking is $270.

-Qualified bicycle commuting reimbursements, previously allowed up to $240 per year prior to 2018, remains ineligible in 2019 as a tax-free.
+Qualified bicycle commuting reimbursements, previously allowed up to $240 per year prior to 2018, remains ineligible in 2021 as a tax-free benefit.
 Employers may continue to provide the bicycle benefit as a taxable benefit.

 Employers that subsidize at least $30 per month for transit or vanpool fares may meet the National Standard of Excellence and qualify for designation under Best Workplaces for Commuters.

-* tax free transit and vanpool benefit limit increased from $260 per month in 2018.
-It was raised to $265 per month for beginning January 1, 2020.
+* tax free transit and vanpool benefit limit increased from $265 per month in 2019.
+It was raised to $270 per month for beginning January 1, 2020.
 The limit remains unchanged for 2021.** tax free parking benefit limit increases from $265 per month in 2019 to $270 per month beginning January 1, 2020.
 The limit remains unchanged for 2021.

-· Bureau of Labor Statistics 2018 National Compensation Survey (Quality of Life Benefits: Access) shows percent of workforce with subsidized commuting benefits
+· Bureau of Labor Statistics 2019 National Compensation Survey (Quality of Life Benefits: Access) shows percent of civilian workforce with subsidized commuting benefits